19800 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the ExPEC9V treatment for preventing E. coli infections?
+What evidence suggests that the ExPEC9V vaccine might be an effective treatment for E. coli infections?

 JR